cyverse-archive/facepalm/README.md

 ### -j --job

-Default Value: `database`

 This argument indicates the name of a Jenkins job from which the database initialization scripts can be obtained.
 At the time of this writing, valid job names are `database` and `database-dev`.
+This option is used in conjunction with the `-f` or `--filename` option to specify the name of the Jenkins job along with the name of the build artifact produced by the job.
+If the file name is not specified explicitly then facepalm assumes that it is `database.tar.gz`.

-This argument is actually one of three mutually exclusive command-line arguments that can be used to indicate where facepalm should obtain its database initialization files.
+This argument is one of three command-line arguments that can be used to indicate where facepalm should obtain its database initialization files.
 The other two options are `-q`, which is equivalent to `--qa-drop`, and `-f`, which is equivalent to `--filename`.
-Note that at least one of these three command-line options must have a value if facepalm is executed in `init` mode.
-If none of these three command-line options is specified in `init` mode then facepalm will default to using the `-j` option with the default value of `database`, meaning that facepalm will obtain the database initialization files from the build artifact for the latest `database` project build in iPlant's Jenkins deployment.

 ### -q --qa-drop

 This argument indicates the QA drop from which the database initialization scripts should be obtained.
 This can either be the date of the QA drop in `YYYY-MM-DD` format (for example, `2012-06-12`) or the literal string `latest` to indicate that facepalm should obtain the database initialization scripts from the most recent QA drop.
+This option is used in conjunction with the `-f` or `--filename` option to specify the location of the QA drop along with the name of the file containing the database initialization scripts.
+If the file name is not specified explicitly then facepalm assumes that it is `database.tar.gz`.

-This argument is actually one of three mutually exclusive command-line arguments that can be used to indicate where facepalm should obtain its database initialization files.
-The other two options are `-J`, which is equivalent to `--job`, and `-f`, which is equivalent to `--filename`.
-Note that at least one of these three command-line options must have a value if facepalm is executed in `init` mode.
-If none of these three command-line options is specified in `init` mode then facepalm will default to using the `-j` option with the default value of `database`, meaning that facepalm will obtain the database initialization files from the build artifact for the latest `database` project build in iPlant's Jenkins deployment.
+This argument is one of three command-line arguments that can be used to indicate where facepalm should obtain its database initialization files.
+The other two options are `-j`, which is equivalent to `--job`, and `-f`, which is equivalent to `--filename`.

 ### -f --filename

-This argument indicates that facepalm should obtain the database initialization scripts from a tarball on the local file system.
-This option is most commonly used during development testing so that updates to the database initialization scripts may be tested without having to push the script changes into the git repository first.

-This argument is actually one of three mutually exclusive command-line arguments that can be used to indicate where facepalm should obtain its database initialization files.
-The other two options are `-j`, which is equivalent to `--job`, and `-q`, which is equivalent to `--qa-drop`.
-Note that at least one of these three command-line options must have a value if facepalm is executed in `init` mode.
-If none of these three command-line options is specified in `init` mode then facepalm will default to using the `-j` option with the default value of `database`, meaning that facepalm will obtain the database initialization files from the build artifact for the latest `database` project build in iPlant's Jenkins deployment.
+Default Value: `database.tar.gz`

+This argument is used to specify the name of the tarball containing the database initialization scripts.
+If this argument is used by itself (that is, without the `-j` or `-q` options) then facepalm will treat its value as the path to a tarball on the local file system.
+If this argument is used in conjunction with the `-j` or `-q` options then facepalm will treat its value as the name of the tarball containing the database initialization scripts on the remote server.

 ### -? --help --no-help